Frequently Asked Questions

 The County Assessor's office is the primary source of information about your property.
 Ask for a copy of the parcel history for your parcel.
 This history is typically one or two pages with dates of all building permits and general data about construction.
 The Assessor's office can be reached at 650/363-4500.

 For more detailed records - particularly for construction since 1982 - you may request a research of Building Inspection files from the Building Inspection Section.
-Please review the How to apply for a Research of Building Inspection Records brochure and complete the Application for Building Permit Research form.
-Please note that there is a fee associated with this work.
-Also from the Development Review Center (DRC), you can obtain information about any Planning permit files on your property.
+Please download and complete the Application for Building Permit Research form.
+Note that there is a fee associated with this work.
+Also, from the Development Review Center (DRC), you can obtain information about any Planning permit files on your property.
 Often these files are lengthy and you may not want to pay to have the whole file reproduced.
 We recommend that you call the Current Planning Section desk (650/363-1825) to find out if there are any records on your property; if so, then arrange a time to come to the office and view the files.